-So many students ask me how many hours should I put into Hebrew reading practice?
+So many students ask me how many hours should I put into Hebrew reading practices?
 That is a good question.
 However, before I can even answer the question, I need to ask a few questions of my own: how fluent do you want to become?
-How important is Hebrew reading practice to you?
+How important is Hebrew reading practices to you?
 What is your purpose to learning to read Hebrew? how much time do you have to devote to this?

-One can say, because you are engaging in Hebrew reading practice, it is somewhat important, but it is also important to have a goal.
+One can say, because you are engaging in Hebrew reading practices, it is somewhat important, but it is also important to have a goal.
 Your goal might be to read from the Torah for your bar or bat mitzvah.
-Or it might be to read key prayers on the bimah during your conversion ceremony, whatever the reason, Hebrew reading practice will play a major role in achieving your goals.
+Or it might be to read key prayers on the bimah during your conversion ceremony, whatever the reason, Hebrew reading practices will play a major role in achieving your goals.

-The 10,000-hour rule and Hebrew reading practice
+The 10,000-hour rule and Hebrew reading practices

 The 10,000-hour rule, which was popularized by Gladwell’s book “Outliers.”
 According to Gladwell, it takes 10,000 hours of intensive practice to achieve mastery of complex skills and materials.
 For example, when you go to a ballet, the dancers move so gracefully and fluidly across the stage.
 This has not been achieved in a couple of months, or even a few years.